 Students gifted in mathematical thinking and problem-solving need greater depth and breadth of topics and open-ended opportunities for solving more complex problems (Sheffield, 1994).
 True, of course.
 But in a classroom filled with diversity, meeting the needs of students who just seem to “get math” is . . . well . . . overwhelming!

-This is one of my very favorite activities to broaden student thinking.
-It takes some time to introduce and then practice before students are independent with it, but the thinking is excellent and so worth the time!
+It broadens student thinking.
+Although it takes some time to introduce and then practice before students are independent with it, the thinking is excellent and so worth the time!

 It involves replacing some numbers with letters-yes, it’s algebraic!
-These problems involve more complex thinking and will thrill your young mathematicians (and their parents)!
+Consequently, the problems involve more complex thinking and will thrill your young mathematicians (and their parents)!

-Start with simple equations that students already know.
-See the progression below.
+First start with simple equations that students already know such as doubles.

 72 – AB = 62